fortunejs/fortune/README.md

 It's particularly useful for:

 - Bi-directional relationships in any database.
-- Applications that may need to use different storage options.
+- Applications that need storage options to be portable.
 - Sharing the same data models on the server and client.

 [View the website](http://fortune.js.org) for documentation.
 Get it from `npm`: